Today being a student is a serious financial investment. Luckily there are ways to get support.

-Here you can find out about our fees, plus loans and other financial support that might be available to you.
+Here you can find out about our scholarships, prizes, loans and other financial support that might be available to you.

 Successful candidates are matched with sponsoring companies for scholarships that include:

 The IET's Diamond Jubilee Scholarship scheme awards a range of scholarships of at least £1,000 per year, for up to three years to students about to commence an IET accredited degree programme in the UK.
 These include* the following ECS BSc/BEng and MEng courses: